Rules and Guidelines Here:

 Rob Bell, and sadly, some Nazarenes, need to re-visit this passage.
 There is too much ecumenical mingling going on here with this we-are-the-world mentality.
 Perhaps Rob Bell is worshipping the Jesus of the New Age, rather than the Jesus of the Bible.
 Rob Bell must be shunned as a teacher, while at the same time, we need to pray for him as well.

-So all that and more, is what is getting into our universities and some of our churches, right now.
-So the state of affairs in the universities is such, that I would not recommend automatically sending any of your children to any Nazarene university, until you have investigated it thoroughly.
+So all that and more, is what is getting into Nazarene universities and some of the churches, right now.
+So the state of affairs in the universities is such, that I would not recommend sending any of your children to any Nazarene university, until you have investigated it thoroughly.
 I have a seven year old, so he has a long ways to go yet.
 But I also have a checkbook.
 I can safely say that, until there is some clarification from them as to where they stand, I will not give one penny to any Nazarene university seeking my help.
 You see, money talks, and perhaps it is time to start sending letters out, or even better, pay a visit to your prospective college for your son or daughter, and ask some hard questions, before making a commitment.
-You see, I am one of many who believe that if you have that Nazarene name on your school, you had better be upholding essential Nazarene principles as well.
+I am one of many who believe that if you have that Nazarene name on your school, you had better be upholding essential Nazarene principles as well.
 The “we are a liberal arts school with an open mind to everything” explanation does not hold water.

 So, instead of emerging, we are now developing?
 How does that change things?
 Should I stop my campaign of warning others about the emergent church movement and believe that it is over now?
 Should I assume that there is no more ideology of the emergent church coming into our midst, since the word has been changed to developing on the Nazarene website?